dotCMS Enterprise Cloud (/cms-platform/features) support multi-node clusters in load balanced, round-robin or hot standby configurations.

 Although some other methods can be implemented to connect nodes spanning multiple locations, these require custom configuration and support.
 If you would like more information on other methods of spanning nodes in different physical locations (such as clusters with nodes in different data centers or on separate networks), please contact dotCMS Professional Services for assistance.

-In order to cluster dotCMS, you must first create and set up your initial database.
-Though caches and indexes are stored separately on each node in the cluster, all nodes in a cluster connect to the same centralized database in order to sync data across the cluster.
+In order to cluster dotCMS, you must first create and set up your initial database and your elasticsearch cluster.
+Though caches are stored separately on each node in the cluster, all nodes in a cluster connect to the same centralized databases and elasticsearch clusters in order to sync data across the cluster.

 3. Load Balancer